 - The absence of available or sufficient NPSH results in cavitation.
-Liquid cavitation has bad effects in the pump.
+Liquid cavitation has bad effects on the pump.

-- It reduces pumps reliability as well as internal parts constantly seek a replacement.
+- It reduces pump reliability as well as internal parts constantly seek replacement.

 What is Net Positive Suction Head or NPSH?
 Definition